mybest

 Based on our testing, we found that vacuums that produced less than 60 decibels of noise didn’t disrupt a conversation.
 When it gets above 60 decibels, you need to raise your voice to be heard.
 At 70 decibels, your voice is completely drowned out.
 If you don’t want to disturb those around you, look for a vacuum quieter than 60 decibels.

-A Tineco Is Quiet on Even on High, at Only 60 Decibels, and Has Great Suction
+A Tineco Is Quiet Even on High, and Has Great Suction

-A Tineco Is Quiet on Even on High, at Only 60 Decibels, and Has Great Suction
+A Tineco Is Quiet Even on High, and Has Great Suction

 We found that most cordless vacuum cleaners are pretty loud.
 The sounds of the Motorbar Cleaner Head on the Dyson V15 and the Black+Decker’s motor are particularly noisy.
-Some other products were quiet on low, but only the Tineco stayed below 60 decibels on high.
-This is the only product you can use at night without concern.
+Some other products were quiet on low, but only the Tineco stayed below 65 decibels on high.

 Was the Buying Guide helpful?